St. Mary's School Offers a Variety of Clubs to our Students!

 In order to maintain full membership status, an average of at least a B- (83) in each “academic subject,” is required.
 One C on a quarter report card will result in the student being placed on probationary member status.
 The student will then have one quarter to bring the C up to a B. If this is not achieved, or if one or more other subjects falls below 83, the student will lose membership status.
 The Junior Beta Club moderators are Mrs. Annmarie Gorensek and Mrs. Michelle Jordan.

 Our Youth Choir is open to 5th - 8th graders.
 Students sing weekly at our school Mass on Wednesdays.
 Youth Choir has a maximum of 25 members due to space in the choir loft.
 Auditions are held at the beginning of each school year.
 Tryouts consist of singing a favorite song a cappella (without music), and repeating a tune.
 Students have an opportunity to cantor for the Responsorial and the Alleluia each week at our school Mass.
 Choir members also sing special songs during our Christmas and Patriotic programs.
-Most practices are held for a few minutes during recess to practice for a specific event and for their turn to cantor.
-The choir take at least two music infused field trips each year!
-The choir is directed by Mrs. Jane Timmerman and assisted by Mrs. Shana Pearsons.
+Practices are held once a week before school.
+The choir take at least two music infused field trips each year - (suspended due to Covid).
+The choir is directed by Ms. Camille Rosier.

 In God's ears, all voices are angelic.
 So, find a positive song and sing it out!!!